- 1. Adapt the Organization of Your Agency

 Example of elements to report in an Excel table in order to establish a first search list:

-Entrust a first project to the service provider you have chosen
+Entrust the first project to the service provider you have chosen

 Meet the service provider you have chosen to offer him the opportunity to work together on a first mobile application project.
 Discuss the practical, organizational, financial and contractual terms of this first collaboration.